What is the Freelance Solidarity Project?

 I still have questions — how can I learn more?

 You can sign up for our email list here and get information about our upcoming info sessions, where our members talk through what we do at FSP and can answer your questions!
-You can also email freelance.solidarity.project@gmail.com to set up a 1:1 with a current FSP Organizing Committee member.
+You can also email freelance.solidarity.project@gmail.com to set up a 1:1 with an FSP-NWU member-organizer.

 I’m in!
 How can I sign up?